Mariah Carey responds after bar bans ‘All I Want for Christmas’ until Dec. 1 - NewsBreak

 ( WJW ) — A tweet showing a photo of a sign with rules on when Mariah Carey’s song “All I Want for Christmas is You” can play at an unnamed Dallas bar is going viral.

-Twitter user @rkylesmith tweeted the photo Oct.
+Twitter user @rkylesmith tweeted the photo on Oct.
 22 with the caption: “Dallas jukebox.”

 It says: “Mariah Carey’s ‘All I Want for Christmas Is You’ will be skipped if played before December 1.
 After December 1 the song is only allowed one time a night.”